HassanHany99/ClinicManagmentAPI/README.md

 ## 🔄 Work Progress

 Development is in **active progress**.
-✅ Doctor & Clinic modules are fully functional.
+✅ All modules are fully functional.
-🛠️ Currently working on: Patient, Diagnosis, and Appointment services.
 🛡️ Authentication, error handling, and documentation to follow.

 ---

 ## 📌 Next Steps

-- Complete remaining modules (Patients, Appointments, Diagnoses)
 - Add Swagger for API testing and documentation
 - Add JWT Authentication for secure access
 - Improve validation and global error handling